It all started with a familiy in need of a home.

-Connie had no special training in helping the homeless.
-She wasn’t a woman of great means.
-Connie and her husband, Larry, were both working, raising their two children, struggling to get by themselves.
+Connie wasn’t a woman of great means.
+Her and her husband, Larry, were both working, raising their two children, struggling to get by themselves.
 Connie prayed and asked God to help this working, family man.
 It was then that she sensed the help that God wanted to give, He wanted to give through her.
 That was 1987.

 From that day in 1987 through July 1, 2016, Connie worked tirelessly to help, not only this man and his family, but 502 other families who also worked but had no place to call home.